GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### No matter how correct a mathematical theorem may appear to be, one ought never to be satisfied that there was not something imperfect about it until it also gives the impression of being beautiful.
+> ### Communication must be stateless in nature, such that each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
 >
-> ~ *George Boole*
+> ~ *Roy Fielding*

 ---
 ## 🏎 Quick Facts